STProgrammer/medimageshub-kopi/README.md

 The DICOM viewer is built on JavaScript, and is taken from another repository.

-To use the application you need to register admin user first to login.
+To use the application you need to register admin user first on terminal.
-Use the command `python manage.py createsuperuser`